 12. Miter Wood Joint

-This miter wood joint is made by using cutting two pieces at a 45-degree angle and joined at a right angle, it is common for box shape wooden structures, drawers, and picture wood frames, and it is also used for pipes that need to be elbowed.
-Although it needs to be glued to joining together.
+This miter wood joint is made by cutting two pieces at a 45-degree angle and joined at a right angle, it is common for box-shaped wooden structures, drawers, and picture wood frames, and it is also used for pipes that need to be elbowed.
+Although it needs to be glued to join together.

 You May Also Like: